Returning To Fitness After A Break

 Drink Plenty Of Water

-Good hydration is always important but even more important after the holidays as all of that rich food and festive drinking can leave us dehydrated and feeling gross, affecting our workout performance.
+Good hydration is always important but even more important after the holidays as all of that rich food and festive drinking can leave us dehydrated and feeling lethargic, affecting our workout performance.
 Drinking water can help undo that damage and make our new workouts so much easier.

 Ease Back into Things